pimsmath/docker-stacks/gitpuller_wrapper/README.md

 1. From any directory, clone this repository
 2. Run `jupyter nbextension install gitpuller_wrapper --user`
-3. Run `jupyter nbextension enable gitpuller_wrapper enable --section='common'`
+3. Run `jupyter nbextension enable gitpuller_wrapper/main  --section='common'`

 Note the use of the `--section='common'` flag when you enable this extension.